-Bob Pantano is the host of the Saturday Night Dance Party in Philadelphia on 98.1 WOGL.
+Bob Pantano is the host of the Saturday Night Dance Party in Philadelphia on 98.1 WOGL HD2 and Audacy.
 This is the first and longest running radio dance party in the nation, now celebrating 46 years.
 Bob Pantano can now be heard 24/7 on Dance Party Radio on Audacy and 98.1 HD2.

 Bob Pantano, a South Philadelphia native, started spinning at the record hops in the late 1960s and then the nightclubs in the 70s.
 His professional radio career began on WCAM in Camden, New Jersey in 1971.
 Bob pioneered the live-radio broadcast, The Saturday Night Dance Party, in 1977, which airs every Saturday night live from 7:00 p.m. to 2:00 a.m. and has enthralled and entertained Philadelphia audiences with its upbeat dance music.

 Bob's entertaining and engaging banter have kept the crowds returning year after year, building a captive and loyal audience.
 During the past forty five (45) years his Live Radio Dance Party has been broadcast from various hotels, nightclubs, and casinos.
 Hundreds of thousands of Delaware Valley residents have met, danced and even fallen in love to that special mix of music that Bob Pantano's Saturday Night Dance Party is so well known for.
 Bob's knack for playing the best record hop tunes of the 60s along with the dance club classics of the 70s & 80s has made him a celebrity in the Delaware Valley.